National Growth Areas Alliance (NGAA)

 Housing rental payments

-In the National Growth Areas Alliance (NGAA), 12.0% of renting households were paying more than $400 per week in rent in 2011.
+In the National Growth Areas Alliance (NGAA), 15.1% of renting households were paying $450 or more per week in rent in 2016.

 Rental payments can be a better measure of the cost of housing in the National Growth Areas Alliance (NGAA) than mortgage repayments because they are not contingent on length of occupancy or equity in the dwelling.